quasoft/backgammonjs/README.md

 - Fair gameplay that is as close to real game as possible -  no visual hints for possible moves except those needed for basic interaction with the UI;
 - Zero time to start the game - requires no registration or configuration;
 - Works in browser @ PC & Mobile;
-- Lightweight - playable on any device, even old rugs and smartphones;
+- Lightweight - playable on any device, even old ones - anything that can run a modern browser;
 - Extensible and modular engine that would allow the open source community to implement different variants of the game as known in different countries.

 ## Future goals: